Marvin, North Carolina: History

 The area known as Marvin today was settled and inhabited by elements of the Waxhaw Indian tribe, who lived near the present day border between North Carolina and South Carolina.
 The Waxhaw gained their name from the type of waxy reed which grew near the swamps of the Waxhaw forests.

 On October 30, 1629, King Charles I of England granted the establishment of the Colony of Carolina under the governance of Sir Robert Heath.
 This sparked the development of the Carolina colonies which resulted in several explorations down the Great Trading Path which ran from Augusta through Charlotte and towards Petersburg, Virginia.

 In 1700, John Lawson, Surveyor-General of the Colony of North Carolina made first contact with the Waxhaw Indians, and the native land of Marvin.
 He noted that "the land was being so fertile that no labor of man in one or two ages could make it poor."
 Lawsons thoughts about the land were confirmed 300 years later with numerous farms scattered around the Marvin area, giving its semi-rural suburban atmosphere.
 In 1741, an epidemic of smallpox was introduced into the community, and many of the Indians were killed or were forced to abandon the area.
-Settlers began to exploit the fertile land to grow craps such as soy and tobacco.
+Settlers began to exploit the fertile land to grow crops such as soy and tobacco.

 German, English, Welch, and Scottish families, some of whom were escaping turmoil in Europe such as the 7 years war and the Jacobite rising of 1745.

 Until 1842, Marvin was an unincorporated section of Anson county, until the schism between Mecklenburg - Anson counties, which resulted in the creation of Union county, and thus the incorporation of Marvin.
 Most settlers of Marvin owned slaves and would pass inheritance to their children.
 It would not be until the end of the Civil War that slavery was ended in Marvin.
 Most local slaves were purchased in Charleston, SC.
 Old Steel Creek road was used as a transport of slaved cotton, which was destroyed by General Cornwallis during the American Revolutionary war, and currently is the site of Highway 521.